napari/napari/docs/naps/2-conda-based-packaging.md

 As a result, some plugins might end up being available on PyPI but not on conda-forge.
 This further reinforces the idea that conda-forge packaging is a second-class citizen for the plugin ecosystem.
 This NAP recommends including packaging guidelines as part of the documentation for plugin developers to alleviate these issues.
+That said, PyPI packages will still be allowed as a fallback option for those projects that are not (yet) available on conda-forge.

 ### Milestone 2: Building conda-based installers for napari